MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02a_Set up Microsoft Defender for Cloud.md

 5. On the Microsoft Defender for Cloud | Getting started blade, in the Install agents tab, scroll down and **check** the box that is associated with the subscription on which agents will be installed and click **Install agents.**

-> Results: You have upgraded and enabled Defender for Cloud on your Azure subscription.
+> **Results**: You have upgraded and enabled Defender for Cloud on your Azure subscription.